cppalliance/safe-cpp/proposal/draft.md

 There's only one mainstream systems level/non-garbage collected language that provides rigorous memory safety.
 That's the Rust language.[@rust-language] Although they play in the same space, C++ and Rust have different designs with limited interop capability, making incremental migration from C++ to Rust a painstaking process.

 Rust lacks function overloading, templates, inheritance and exceptions.
 C++ lacks traits, relocation and borrow checking.
-These discrepancies are responsible for an impedence mismatch when interfacing the two languages.
-Most code generators for inter-language bindings aren't able to represent features of one language in terms of the features of another.
+These discrepancies are responsible for an impedance mismatch when interfacing the two languages.
+Most code generators for interlanguage bindings aren't able to represent features of one language in terms of the features of another.
 They typically identify a small number of special vocabulary types,[@vocabulary-types] which have first-class ergonomics, and limit functionality of other constructs.

-The foreignness of Rust for career C++ developers combined with the the friction of interop tools makes hardening C++ applications by rewriting critical sections in Rust difficult.
+The foreignness of Rust for career C++ developers combined with the friction of interop tools makes hardening C++ applications by rewriting critical sections in Rust difficult.
 Why is there no in-language solution to memory safety? _Why not a Safe C++?_

 ## Extend C++ for safety

 The goal of this proposal is to advance a superset of C++ with a _rigorously safe subset_.
 Begin a new project, or take an existing one, and start writing safe code in C++.
 Code in the safe context exhibits the same strong safety guarantees as code written in Rust.

 Rigorous safety is a carrot-and-stick approach.
 The stick comes first.
 The stick is what security researchers and regulators care about.
 Safe C++ developers are prohibited from writing operations that may result in lifetime safety, type safety or thread safety undefined behaviors.
 Sometimes these operations are prohibited by the compiler frontend, as is the case with pointer arithmetic.
 Sometimes the operations are prohibited by static analysis in the compiler's middle-end; that stops use of uninitialized variables and use-after-free bugs, and it's the enabling technology of the _ownership and borrowing_ safety model.
-The remainder of issues, like out-of-bounds array subscripts, are addressed with runtime panic and aborts.
+The remaining issues, like out-of-bounds array subscripts, are addressed with runtime panic and aborts.

 The carrot is a suite of new capabilities which improve on the unsafe ones denied to users.
 The affine type system makes it easier to relocate objects without breaking type safety.
 Pattern matching, which is safe and expressive, interfaces with the extension's new choice types.
 Borrow checking,[@borrow-checking] the most sophisticated part of the Safe C++, provides a new reference type that flags use-after-free and iterator invalidation defects at compile time.